-Species / Customary and Traditional Use Determinations Harvest Limits Open Season Aleutian Islands Area All Fish Except Salmon, Trout, an • Residents of the Aleutian Islands Area and the Pribilof Islands.
-No limit Year round Adak District Salmon - Subsistence fishing pe ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
+Species / Customary and Traditional Use Determinations Harvest Limits Open Season Aleutian Islands Area Aleutian Islands Area All Fish Except Salmon, Trout, an • Residents of the Aleutian Islands Area and the Pribilof Islands.
+No limit Year round Adak District Salmon - Subsistence fishing po ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
 As specified on the permit (25 plus 25/member of household) Year round Trout and Char - Subsistence fis shing permit required. • Residents of the Aleutian Islands Area Under terms of the subsistence fishin g permit. and the Pribilof Islands.
 Rainbow Trout/steelhead taken incide may be retained for subsistence purpo entally in other subsistence net fisheries oses.
-Unalaska District Salmon - Subsistence fishing pe • Residents of the Aleutian Islands Area and the Pribilof Islands.
+Unalaska District Salmon - Subsistence fishing pe ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
 As specified on the permit (25 plus 25/member of household) Year round 6:00 a.m. to 9:00 p.m. except as specified on the subsistence fishing permit.
-Trout and Char - Subsistence fishing permit required. · · nts of the Aleutian Islands Area Under terms of the subsistence fishing permit. and the Pribilof Islands.
+Trout and Char - Subsistence fis shing permit required. • Residents of the Aleutian Islands Area • Residents of the Aleutian Islands Area Under terms of the subsistence fishing permit. and the Pribilof Islands.
 Rainbow Trout/steelhead taken incidentally in other subsistence net fisheries may be retained for subsistence purposes.
 Akutan, Atka-Amlia, and Umnak Dis stricts Salmon • Residents of the Aleutian Islands Area and the Pribilof Islands.
 250 salmon Year round Trout and Char • Residents of the Aleutian Islands Area and the Pribilof Islands.
-No limit Year round Remainder of the Aleutian Islands A Area Salmon - Subsistence fishing po ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands. • Trout and Char - Subsistence fis • Residents of the Aleutian Islands Area Under terms of the subsistence fishing permit. and the Pribilof Islands.
-Rainbow Trout/steelhead taken incidentally in other subsistence net fish may be retained for subsistence purposes.
+No limit Year round Remainder of the Aleutian Islands A Area Salmon - Subsistence fishing po Salmon - Subsistence fishing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
+250 with gear (and other harvest limits) specified on a subsistence fishing permit.
+Year round Trout and Char - Subsistence fis shing permit required. • Residents of the Aleutian Islands Area Under terms of the subsistence fishing permit. and the Pribilof Islands.
+Rainbow Trout/steelhead taken incidentally in other subsistence net fished may be retained for subsistence purposes.